 What is diabetes?

 Glucose.
 Insulin.
 Type 1.
 Type 2.
 Diabetes.
 What does it all mean?
 For the 1 in 10 Americans living with diabetes,1 it means managing blood sugar (glucose) levels.
-Whether you’re just learning of a diabetes diagnosis or you’ve been living with diabetes for some time, careful management may make a world of difference.
+Whether you’re just learning of a diabetes diagnosis or you’ve been living with diabetes for some time, careful diabetes management may make a world of difference.

 Get diabetes support